-In terms of further product development strategy, the Company will continue to grasp the global industrial development trends of 5G, AI, AIoT, and edge computing.
+The Company will continue to grasp the global industrial development trends of 5G, AI, AIoT, and edge computing.
 We also aim to expand partnerships with the groups to jointly provide a perfect AIoT turn-key solution and establish a leading position in the smart market.
 Regarding business expansion, the Company has established service bases in Japan, mainland China, Europe, and the United States.
 It will continue to expand workforce deployment and deepen development in the local and global emerging markets.
 The goal is to customize services to grasp the industrial transformation opportunities in emerging markets.
+At the same time, in terms of professional talents such as product research and development, the company will expand the recruitment of AIoT software and hardware industry talents with potential and experience from all over the world to enrich the research and development capacity.
 Moreover, the Company will continue to strengthen its brand exposure at home and abroad in terms of marketing and establish a brand image as an AIoT smart solution provider.
 We will also enhance the marketing and business unit collaborations, expand the use of digital tools, jointly cultivate potential clients, and drive the global business and market development results.
-As the Company grows, it will continue to expand ESG investment and strive to improve environmental sustainability, social welfare, and corporate governance performances.